PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 After registration the flow will be stored in the specified bucket under `gcs-flow/<slugified-current-timestamp>`.

-:::tip Sensible Defaults
+:::tip Flow Results
-Flows registered with this storage option will automatically be labeled with `"gcs-flow-storage"`; this helps prevents agents not explicitly authenticated with your GCS project from attempting to run this flow.

-Additionally, your flow will default to using a `GCSResult` for persisting any task results in the same GCS location.
+Flows configured with `GCS` storage also default to using a `GCSResult` for persisting any task results in the same GCS location.
 :::

 :::tip Google Cloud Credentials